-If you truly want to sample Dutch life then start cycling in the Netherlands!
+If you truly want to sample Dutch life, then start cycling in the Netherlands!
 A traditional Dutch bike is sturdy and no-nonsense.
 Plus, it is not difficult to find a fairly inexpensive or second hand one in Holland.
-This page will give you a rundown of the benefits of cycling in Holland, and help you to decide which type of bike is right for you.
+This page will give you a rundown of the benefits of cycling in NL, and help you to decide which type of bike is right for you.

 If a stranger offers to sell you a bicycle for less than € 40, don’t buy it.
 It’s probably stolen, and you too are violating the law if you take possession of it.

 There are endless perks to owning and cycling a bike in the Netherlands.
 It is one of the most bike-friendly countries in the world, and is covered with well-kept ‘fietspaden’ (cycle paths).
 This enables you to:

 - Embrace a quintessential element of Dutch culture

 - Save money on petrol and lower your carbon foot print